andrewsong90/andrewsong90.github.io/_pages/join.md

 (4) Email address for three references.

-<h3>:pencil2: Graduate students</h3>
+<h3>:pencil2: Prospective Graduate students</h3>

-For prospective graduate students interested in The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences, please visit [here](https://gsbs.uth.edu/about/index.htm) and apply to the program.
+(**MD Anderson**): For prospective graduate students interested in The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences, please visit [here](https://gsbs.uth.edu/about/index.htm) and apply to the program.

+(**Rice CS**): Graduate students at Rice University CS program can also be advised by me.
+Plese visit [here](https://csweb.rice.edu/academics/graduate-programs/phd-program) and apply to the program by 1/1/2026.

-(**IMPORTANT**) In addition to submitting the application, please get in touch with me in advance, with the following materials!
+In addition to submitting the application, please get in touch with me in advance, with the following materials!

 (1) A concise cover letter on the candidate’s research interest, career goals, and how this can align new research lab direction. <br>
 (2) CV with reference to Github/Hugging Face repository (if available).<br>